tmshkr/generate-env/README.md

 # handle-env

-Simple utility to handle creating and deleting a .env file for a GitHub Actions workflow.
+Simple utility to handle creating and deleting the .env file for a GitHub Actions workflow.

 The .env file will be available to subsequent steps in the workflow, and then (optionally) deleted at the end of the job with [shred](<https://en.wikipedia.org/wiki/Shred_(Unix)>).